Marketing Strategy: What It Is and How to Create One

 A marketing plan describes the concrete actions and marketing tactics undertaken to complete a marketing campaign.
-A marketing strategy, on the other hand, outlines the big picture of a marketing effort, such as the business's target audience and its products' value proposition for customers.
+A marketing strategy, meanwhile, outlines the big picture of a marketing effort, such as the business's target audience and its product’s value proposition for customers.

 As a result, it is common to refer to an existing marketing strategy when developing a marketing plan.
 While the strategy describes what the marketing objectives are, the plan describes how those objectives are going to be achieved.
-Without a well-thought-out marketing strategy, marketing plans are in danger of missing the mark.
+Without a well-thought-out marketing strategy, marketing plans will likely miss the mark.

-While the strategy describes what the marketing objectives are, the plan describes how those objectives are going to be achieved.

-For example, imagine an e-commerce business that is trying to grow its customer base.
-It starts using marketing tactics like a referral programme to encourage positive word of mouth, but its efforts only have marginal success.
+For example, imagine an e-commerce business trying to grow its customer base.
+It uses marketing tactics like a referral program to encourage positive word of mouth.
+But its efforts only have marginal success.

-If it had created a marketing strategy, then the company may have realised that it actually needed to grow its customer base by appealing to an untapped target audience.
-As a result, its marketing plan would have instead outlined a digital marketing strategy focused on content creation through targeted blog posts and search engine optimisation.
+If it had created a marketing strategy, the company might have realized that it actually needed to grow its customer base by appealing to an untapped target audience.
+As a result, its marketing plan would have instead outlined a digital marketing strategy focused on content creation through targeted blog posts and search engine optimization.

 A great strategy can lead to a great plan.